 Glasgow Airport Movements 2021

 CAA figures for July 2021 show that 200,334 passengers passed through the terminal at Glasgow International during the month.
 This compares with 269,306 at Edinburgh Airport and 7,126 at Prestwick, although scheduled passenger flights at the latter are customarily limited to a handful of destinations served by Ryanair.
-It`s good to see the amount of airliners coming from and going into Glasgow on the increase although many people are playing it safe this year and staycationing due to the fluctuating COVID requirements for travellers, both here in the UK and abroad.
+It`s good to see the amount of airliners leaving from and calling in at Glasgow on the increase although many people are playing it safe this year and staycationing due to fluctuating COVID requirements for travellers, both here in the UK and abroad.

-This welcome return was overshadowed by the news that Virgin Atlantic is abandoning Glasgow International altogether in favour of Edinburgh Airport, ending an almost 15 year-old relationship.
-Although the retirement of Virgin`s 747s marked the end of an era, things remained positive here, even at the start of the pandemic with several of the carrier`s Airbus wide bodies including the A350 XWB having been temporarily based at Glasgow for familiarisation training prior to resuming the popular West of Scotland Florida connection - obviously things didn't`t go according to plan.
+This welcome return was overshadowed by the news that Virgin Atlantic is abandoning Glasgow International altogether in favour of Edinburgh Airport, terminating an almost 15 year-old relationship.
+Although the retirement of Virgin`s 747s marked the end of an era, things remained positive here, even at the start of the pandemic with several of the carrier`s Airbus wide bodies including the latest A350 XWB having been temporarily based at Glasgow for familiarisation training prior to the expected resumption of the popular West of Scotland - Florida connection - obviously things didn't go according to plan.

 COVID-19 meant an early retirement for Virgin`s iconic Jumbos, which had been an integral part of the carrier`s worldwide operations for 36 years.

-When you take in the Thomas Cook and Flybe collapses and the exodus of Virgin Atlantic and other major players to Edinburgh, the prospect of Glasgow Airport`s recovery, even to pre-pandemic levels, looks bleak.
+When you take in the Thomas Cook and Flybe collapses, then the exodus of Virgin Atlantic and other major players to Edinburgh, the prospect of Glasgow Airport`s recovery, even to pre-pandemic levels, looks bleak.
 Scenes like the one below will likely be a thing of the past, although passenger numbers should receive a welcome temporary boost before the year`s end thanks to the COP26 conference.

 On a more positive note, the cruise industry began to make up for lost time, resulting in a fair number of cruise ships calling in at Greenock in recent weeks.
 Also, the three Azamara Line vessels laid up at Glasgow`s KGV Dock since last summer all headed out to sea, two positioning to Cadiz.
 First away was Azamara Quest which I photographed from the Erskine Bridge on what was a bright but hazy afternoon.
 The others, Azamara Journey and Azamara Pursuit, left Glasgow soon after.